Efficient Operator Selection and Warm-Start Strategy for Excitations in Variational Quantum Eigensolvers: Results

 In \Cref{fig:ES_vs_ADAPT} the convergence profiles of the different studied algorithms are presented.
 All curves utilize a dual-color scheme.
 Lighter shades indicate computational resources dedicated to operator selection, while darker shades represent resources allocated to variational quantum eigensolver (VQE) optimization.
-The results demonstrate that naive adaptive ExcitationSolve is dominated by the operator selection process.
+The results demonstrate that naive Exc.Solve + Exc.Solve selection is dominated by the operator selection process.
 In contrast, the ES strategy enables operator selection in a single sweep, followed by a limited number of VQE optimization iterations.
 Following this initial construction, a final screening process verifies the absence of additional operators exceeding the $E_{\textrm{th}}$ threshold.
 Consequently, the combination of ES and ExcitationSolve facilitates the construction of a compact ansatz comprised solely of operators contributing significantly to the ground state, and provides a warm-start to the optimization process by initializing each operator with its optimal parameter $\theta_j$ relative to the initial state.

 Another trend is visible in \Cref{fig:ES_vs_ADAPT}: for \ce{LiH} with an operator pool of 92 operators ExcitationSolve + ES requires about $10^{-1}$ of the resources of pure ExcitationSolve, while for \ce{CH4} with a pool size of 804 the cost is reduced by a factor of $10^{-2}$. \Cref{fig:speed-up} formalizes this trend and makes it clearly visible.
 Here the number of evaluations required to reach convergence is plotted over the respective pool size for each molecule on a log-log scale.
 Indeed, the computational resources required to run the VQE grows exponentially with the number of operators in the UCC pool for all methods.
-While using ExcitationSolve in a classical adapt-VQE setting gives a constant speed-up over ADAPT-VQE using GD as suggested in \cite{Jaeger2025Fast}, using ExcitationSolve + ES even reduces the exponent significantly.
+While using Exc.Solve + Exc.Solve selection gives a constant speed-up over ADAPT-VQE using GD as suggested in \cite{Jaeger2025Fast}, using ExcitationSolve + ES even reduces the exponent significantly.
 An unweighted linear fit to the log-log data is used as guide to the eye.
 The slope is reduced approximately by a factor of 2 for ExcitationSolve + ES compared to both GD + gradient selection and Exc.Solve + Exc.Solve selection, so the speed-up is quadratic in the pool size.